Introduction to CHOC Children’s

 The Department of Pediatric Psychology at CHOC provides comprehensive psychological treatment and assessment services to children and their families.
 Our team of psychologists attends to the emotional, cognitive, and developmental needs of medically fragile children.
 Consultation is provided to all inpatient medical services hospital-wide.
 Psychological and neuropsychological assessment and psychological support and/or therapy occur within inpatient and outpatient settings.
 The Psychology internship is well integrated within the hospital and is administered in collaboration with other professional training programs in pediatrics, child psychiatry, nursing, social services and rehabilitation within the hospital.
 Interns have the opportunity to be involved in a full range of departmental activities.
 Examples of specific departmental activities are listed below.

-- Provision of educational seminars to residents and medical staff members (interns work with residents on interviewing skills during 1 rotation)
+• Provision of educational seminars to residents and medical staff members (interns work with residents on interviewing skills during 1 rotation)

-- Assessments and psychotherapy conducted in Spanish for children and families (for interns who are Spanish speaking, Spanish language group supervision of cases is provided)
+• Neuropsychological assessments and psychotherapy conducted in Spanish for children and families (for interns who are Spanish speaking)